 Full time freelancers also tend to forget their hobbies because they are always so busy.
 You may not know this but it adds to your stress level because you have no mental release of everything that’s pent up inside you.
 For me 2017 started with adding writing, drawing, and playing music at least once a day every day and I find it extremely refreshing because it again clears your mind so you can focus on your tasks at hand.
 You are in control of you and no one is going to tell you that you can’t pickup a guitar in the middle of the day so you can jam out a few tunes before sitting back on your computer.
 Shutting off your screens and chilling out before bed also helps big time.
 I’m a big believer in positive thinking and there is nothing but goodness that comes from that.
 It’s all about being mindful.
 Your mind is so powerful that you can achieve anything you want literally by setting your mind to it.
 Take a deep breath and exhale that goodness.
 Fill your lungs with awesome and show it to the world.

 My goal is to make every shoot better than the last.
-I offer fantastic rates as well as high quality images and a quick turnaround time.

 I also write for several publications and host a variety of online programming as well as speak in public on occasion plus I love heavy metal, comic books, Japanese wrestling, and The Mets.
-Music is a must on every shoot!
+Music is a must for every shoot!

 2016 was a weird year.